Email: marjorie dot rhodes at nyu dot edu

 examined what types of communicative cues influence children's category-based

 inferences.
 I am also interested in how children use traits and social categories to

 Before coming to NYU, I received my undergraduate degree in Psychology from

 Princeton University.
 I then worked in Boston as a business strategy consultant for

-I am currently a senior at NYU, majoring in Psychology and minoring in Child and Adolescent Mental Health Studies and Spanish.
+I am a recent graduate from NYU, majoring in Psychology and minoring in Child and Adolescent Mental Health Studies and Spanish.
+I currently manage projects for the lab.
 I enjoy working with children, and I am interested in how children develop both intellectually and socially.
 I hope to ultimately pursue a career in pediatric clinical psychology.
 In my free time, I like to cook, bake, work on DIY projects, and explore NYC.

 I am currently a senior majoring in psychology with a minor in child & adolescent mental health.
 I love working with children, and am fascinated by how they learn and develop socially.
 Ultimately, I hope to work withchildren and young teenagers in a clinical setting to better understand abnormal development.

 I am currently a senior at NYU, pursuing a double major in Psychology and Philosophy with a minor in Creative Writing.
 At the lab, I'm involved in recruiting subjects, running projects, coding result data, and pretty much whatever else I have to do to help studies along.
 Outside of the social development we study in the lab, I'm very interested in clinical psychology, and I plan to go to graduate school to follow that interest before eventually becoming a child/adolescent psychotherapist.